 In the year 1912 Fuller Park was established that provided recreation and the neighborhood was named Fuller Park after Melville W. Fuller a Chicago attorney and Chief Justice.
 During World War I the neighborhood experienced migration of Mexican, African American and Slavic workers in the many industries in nearby neighborhoods.

 Irish and German immigrants moved out of the neighborhood completely by the 1920s.
 Slavic residents made up 90% of the community going into the 1930s.
 Black migration would also grow slightly.

 Fuller Park was always a neighborhood that housed Chicago’s working classes and lower income classes; therefore, it never blossomed into a significant community and was always small in size consisting of being a two-mile strip of land.
 The area remained mostly white all the way through World War II.

 After the war many Slavic families moved out of the neighborhood because they experienced upward mobility and Fuller Park was so poor that almost 25% of residents did not have toilets and had to use an outhouse in their yards which was very disturbing for 1950s standards of living as toilets had now become standard well before 1950.

-Residents of Fuller Park had a very tough time finding employment after the closure of the stock yards and the neighborhood became full of drug and gang activity in the 1970s.
-Commercial development, renovations and even bank loans for renovating property became non-existent by the 1970s as redlining and disinvestment fully sunk in, the neighborhood then became one of Chicago’s south side slums as gangs like the Black P Stones, Gangster Disciples and Mickey Cobras took over these streets, in the 1980s Vice Lords came to this neighborhood as well.
+Residents of Fuller Park had a very tough time finding employment after the closure of the stock yards and the neighborhood became consumed by drug and gang violence.
+Commercial development, renovations and even bank loans for renovating property became non-existent by the 1970s as redlining and disinvestment fully sunk in, the neighborhood then became one of Chicago’s heavily blighted communities.

 All images below are photos of buildings that were vacant at the time the photo was taken.
 All images are courtesy of Google Maps.